 We recognise that reintegration for children that have had a long term absence (such as a prolonged stay in hospital) or for those that have shared provision could be challenging.
 We also recognise that there may be other groups of children that may need support in the school environment.
-These may include pupils with Special Education Needs and Disabilities (SEND), medical needs, Children Looked After (CLA), and vulnerable and safeguarded pupils.
+These may include pupils with Special Education Needs and Disabilities (SEND), medical needs, Children Looked After (CLA), children with Emotionally Based School Avoidance (EBSA) and vulnerable and safeguarded pupils.
 In accordance with our Equal Opportunities policy all of these cases will be supported by the school; individual needs will be assessed in order to seek support from relevant agencies as deemed appropriate.

-If issues to do with absence are centred around allegations including peer on peer abuse such as bullying or racial abuse, the school will draw on its Relationship and Behaviour Policy, Inclusion Policy, SEND Policy, Equal Opportunities Policy and Anti-bullying Policy to work through these issues with both the parents/carers and the children concerned.
+If issues to do with absence are centred around allegations including peer on peer abuse such as bullying or racial abuse, the school will draw on its Behaviour and Relationship Policy, Inclusion Policy, SEND Policy, Equal Opportunities Policy and Anti-bullying Policy to work through these issues with both the parents/carers and the children concerned.
 Please contact school immediately if these problems are suspected.